-All proposed budgets must comply with the following guidelines.
-Applicants must review this section before submitting an invited proposal as guidelines may change.
+All proposed budgets must comply with the following requirements.
+Applicants must review this section before submitting an invited proposal as requirements may change.

-The Foundation has limited funds to allocate across projects.
-Proposed budgets may be reduced in order to allow RSF to support a greater number of high-quality projects within a given funding cycle.
+RSF has limited funds to allocate across projects.
+Proposed budgets may be reduced to allow the foundation to support a greater number of high-quality projects within a given funding cycle.
 Proposed budget categories may also be reduced or eliminated during the review process or by the Trustees if requested amounts are considered excessive or if they exceed RSF allowable costs as outlined below (for example, for salary support, travel, etc.) or if the PI has access to other resources for the same or closely related project.
 RSF only makes such budget decisions after it has decided which projects to fund or present to the board of trustees and further changes may be made by the trustees at the board meeting.

 Investigators must use the RSF budget template when submitting an invited proposal.
 All proposals must include a detailed justification and breakdown of costs to support the budget, including a detailed justification and breakdown of all line items in subcontracts, consultants, data collection fees, survey firms, etc. Budgets must be uploaded in Excel format.

 - Trustee Grants are generally capped at $175,000, including 15% indirect costs.
 Projects that use publicly available data are capped at $75,000, including indirect costs.

 - Presidential Grants are capped at $35,000 (no indirect costs).
 In rare circumstances, investigators may request up to $50,000 (no indirect costs) when the proposed research project has special needs for gathering data (e.g.: qualitative research) or gaining access to restricted-use data.

 Projects are limited to no more than two years.
 RSF may consider longer projects in exceptional circumstances.

 RSF covers indirect costs of up to 15% on trustee grants only.
 No indirect is provided on budgets up to $50,000.